-Human rights law legally guarantees human rights, protecting individuals and groups gainst actions that interfere with fundamental freedoms and human dignity.
-They encompass civil, ultural, economical, political and social rights.
-Since 1948, the Universal Declaration of Human ights has become the inspiration for National and International efforts to promote and protect uman rights and fundamental freedom.
-But it was only in 1989 that the standards concerning hildren were brought together in a single legal instrument approved by the international community and spelling out in an equivocal manner the rights to which every child is entitled; regardless of there born, or to whom, regardless of sex, religion, or social origin.
+Human rights law legally guarantees human rights, protecting individuals and groups inst actions that interfere with fundamental freedoms and human dignity.
+They encompass civil, tural, economical, political and social rights.
+Since 1948, the Universal Declaration of Human this has become the inspiration for National and International efforts to promote and protect nan rights and fundamental freedom.
+But it was only in 1989 that the standards concerning ldren were brought together in a single legal instrument approved by the international community I spelling out in an equivocal manner the rights to which every child is entitled; regardless of ere born, or to whom, regardless of sex, religion, or social origin.

 People in Kenya have been termed as inferior and of no importance.
-You find street imilies who cannot get good employment since they do have no certificates or no knowledge.
-Most f them get to big cities and towns in hope of getting jobs but later turn out to live in the streets. hildren who do not attend school are abused in different ways.
-Some are used as child labour, there are sexually molested.
-Boys are used as farmhands while girls are used as baby sitters, house elps and farm workers.
+You find street nilies who cannot get good employment since they do have no certificates or no knowledge.
+Most them get to big cities and towns in hope of getting jobs but later turn out to live in the streets.
+Ildren who do not attend school are abused in different ways.
+Some are used as child labour, ers are sexually molested.
+Boys are used as farmhands while girls are used as baby sitters, house ps and farm workers.
 Others are brought up for commercial sex.
-The grownups who did not tend school are misused by the wealthy people.
-Some boys are used as thugs, burglars, gangs and obbers.
+The grownups who did not and school are misused by the wealthy people.
+Some boys are used as thugs, burglars, gangs and abers.
 Girls are misused as prostitutes for money in big towns and cities.
 Others are married young second or third wives.
-To curb such problems, Uganda started its free primary education in 992/93.
+To curb such problems, Uganda started its free primary education in \$2/93.
 Primary education became free and compulsory for all.
-In Kenya free Primary education as started in 1979/80 and also free milk programme was introduced.
-This programme became too spensive that it later became the parent's responsibility.
-The free milk programme spent a lot of ioney.
+In Kenya free Primary education s started in 1979/80 and also free milk programme was introduced.
+This programme became too bensive that it later became the parent's responsibility.
+The free milk programme spent a lot of ney.
 The school needed more buildings, more teachers and more facilities.
-The parents were emanded to pay and hold Harambees for more buildings.
-Due to these funds, majority of people build not afford and so it resulted to school dropouts and small children could not attend school.
+The parents were nanded to pay and hold Harambees for more buildings.
+Due to these funds, majority of people ald not afford and so it resulted to school dropouts and small children could not attend school.

 In the case of Kikuyu Zone FPE was taken positively since most children were not going school due to lack of school fees.
-The classes were over clouded and the teaching became hectic. he school facilities could not accommodate the number that enrolled due to FPE.
-Some of the assrooms were too small and the sanitary facilities could not accommodate the big number of nildren.
+The classes were over clouded and the teaching became hectic. e school facilities could not accommodate the number that enrolled due to FPE.
+Some of the ssrooms were too small and the sanitary facilities could not accommodate the big number of ldren.

-As time went on the FPE funds were added to renovate some classes, toilets and able to cater for the ducational instructional materials.
+time went on the FPE funds were added to renovate some classes, toilets and able to cater for the reational instructional materials.